 Physically inspect the entire roof to determine the soundness of the wood roof decking, which is under the shingles.
 Identify any areas in which the roof deck is damaged or deteriorating.
-Any sagging or excessively spongy can be evidence of rotting wood under the shingles.
+Any sagging or excessively spongy areas can be evidence of rotting wood under the shingles.
 That damage needs to be repaired instead of just being covered up with more shingles.

 Cut the tabs off a number of shingles.
 The resulting shingle will be 1/2 the height and the same length as an uncut shingle.
 This is the starter row shingle.
 Cut enough shingles to cover the length of the lower edge of all roof planes.
 Apply the starter shingle so that the top edge butts up against the bottom edge of the 2nd row of shingles, and the bottom edge is flush with the edge of the roof.
 Apply this starter shingle along the entire length of the lowest edge of all roof planes.
 The goal is to create a level surface for the first course of new shingles.

 Now you're ready to cover the rest of the roof with shingles.
 Follow the installation instructions provided by the manufacturer.
-Begin at the lowest edge of the roof plane, and apply the shingles with galvanized or zinc-coated nails.
+Begin at the lowest edge of the roof plane, and install the shingles with galvanized or zinc-coated nails.
 Select a length of roofing nails that penetrates completely through the new layer of shingles, existing layer and the wood roof deck.
-Apply the shingles to all roof planes, ending a row of shingles at the top of the plane (ridge or peak) and cut to follow the profile of any outside corner.
+Apply the shingles to all roof planes, ending a row of shingles at the top of the plane, which is the ridge or peak, and cut to follow the profile of any outside corners.

 When shingles laying on two roof planes approach each other in a valley, weave the layers of shingles across the valley to create an integrated, unbroken water barrier across the valley.
 Apply a liberal amount of plastic roof cement at the base of any fixtures, plumbing pipes or roof vents which break the plane of the roof surface.

-Applying Roof Cap Shingle
+Apply Roof Cap Shingles

 The final step of the reroofing job is to install the cap shingles.
 Cut a number of shingles into thirds, separating each shingle tab into an individual roof cap shingle.
 Cut the upper portion of the shingle at approximately a 15 degree angle.
 These roof caps will lay atop each other, and the angled area will be completely covered by the finished portion of the shingle.

-Apply the roof cap to any outside corner (ridge) beginning at the bottom of the ridge, and overlapping them toward the top edge of the ridge.
+Apply the roof cap to any outside corner along the ridge beginning at the bottom of the ridge, and overlapping them toward the top edge of the ridge.
 Apply the final cap so that it completely overlaps the upper corner of the roof planes.
 Apply roof cap shingles along the peak of the roof, overlapping the shingles on each side of the peak.
 Apply one nail in each side of each roof cap shingle.

 Cut the final roof cap shingle in half, trimming off the unfinished side of the shingle.